-A review template and an employee review go hand-in-hand.
-Both help offer valuable feedback on employee performance.
-This input can help managers decide how to best utilize each employee’s skills.
-Moreover, this feedback will guide employees’ efforts to improve.
+A performance review template is the key to an effective employee evaluation.
+With valuable input on employee performance, managers can decide how to best utilize each employee’s skills.
+An effective review can also help employees focus their own efforts to improve.

-Importantly, managers must establish trust with employees to make their feedback count.
+It’s important that managers establish trust with employees to make their feedback count.
 They should, of course, work toward this goal every day.
-“If there is lack of trust in the manager-employee relationship, the weight of the feedback decreases dramatically,” writes MIT Sloan Management Review.

-A well-structured review template will help managers deliver quality feedback.
-We’ll outline what a review template is and the benefits it delivers.
+In this article, we’ll outline what a review template is and explain the benefits it delivers.
 Then, we’ll launch into how to select the right template.
-After that, we’ll dig into choosing questions and considering feedback phrases to use!
+After that, we’ll dig into choosing questions and considering which feedback phrases to use!

 Navigation